HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. *Unqualified field names should not contain context.* Unqualified field names do not stand alone, meaning they are not accessed or used outside of their context (*i.e.* their schema).
 Therefore, additional context should be removed from unqualified field names unless there is a justification for including it<sup>**</sup>.
 For example:

-    > Unqualified field name for media in a differentiation protocol\
+    > Unqualified field name for media in a differentiation protocol:\
     > Correct: `media`\
     > Incorrect: `differentiation_media`
     >
-    > Corresponding qualified field name\
+    > Corresponding qualified field name:\
     > Correct: `differentiation_protocol.media`\
     > Incorrect: `differentiation_protocol.differentiation_media`

-**MAYBE SPELL OUT THESE CAVEATS
+    **Potential caveats for including context in an unqualified field name can include:

+    1. There are two or more similar field names in a single schema, and including context helps disambiguate between the similar field (*e.g.* `organism_age` and `gestational_age` in the `donor_organism` schema).
+    1. The field name is too ambiguous or overloaded, and including context helps reduce confusion about the field name's usage (*e.g.* `type` or `method` fields in )

 The section [Field name conventions](#field-name-conventions) provides guidelines to use when defining names.